Danish Coffee Cake with Salted Caramel Sauce

 Tap into your inner pastry chef and try this elegant take on Danish Coffee Cake.
 Each step is easier than it may seem at first glance and is sure to impress at your next brunch gathering.
-Our test kitchen couldn't get enough of this pillowy, buttery delight!
+Our team couldn't get enough of this pillowy, buttery delight!

 Makes approximately 12-15 squares